why-not-try-calmer/openSUSE-docs-revamped-temp/CONTRIBUTING.md

 poetry completions zsh > ~/.zprezto/modules/completion/external/src/_poetry
 ```

-### Clone, edit, test
+## Clone, edit, test
-1. clone this repo where you want in your home folder
+1. Clone this repo where you want in your home folder.
 2. `cd` to it and run `pipenv install` or `poetry install` to install the dependencies, and then `pipenv shell` or `poetry shell` to run the environment.
 3. finally `cd` to `project` and run you `mkdocs` commands from there.

-The only important command is `mkdocs serve`; it generates the website from the source files and service it on http://127.0.0.1:8000/.
+4. To generate the website from the source files and serve it, run `mkdocs serve`.

-Use it now to make sure you can build and display the website.

-Now you are read to work on the docs.
-You can either shut down the server with `CTRL + c` or let it run.
-It will auto-reload and refresh your browser whenever you save your changes.
+5. View the generated documents in your browser on http://127.0.0.1:8000/.

+You can now work on the docs.
+Whenever you save your changes, the site will be regenerated and your browser will update the current page.
+To shut down the server, press `Ctrl + C`.

 ### Get ready to open a Pull Request
 If you are new to `git` and GitHub, read https://jarv.is/notes/how-to-pull-request-fork-github/.